Karvp/Character.AI/README.md

 Sorry for the messy coding 🤣
 If you have any issues, please tell me at Github Issues.

+# Documentation
+You can check the [wiki](../../wiki) or read my notes in the code, though it is so little.

 # Usage
 Currently this library only supports querying with: Character, Post, User and Chat.
 You can make a post, comment on it, search information about characters, users, posts, or even chatting